Sign up to the Brew Mart newsletter for the latest news, offers & more

 Beer Hops are the essence of beer brewing for home or commercial brewers.
 Brew Mart believe in offering the best possible ingredients for the home brewer.
 We quickly pack vacuum-pack our hops in robust metallic foil packs for maximum freshness and minimum exposure to harmful sunlight and oxidization.

-Our vacuum-packed beer brewing hops show the harvest date and the Alpha Acid & Beta Acid content.
+Our vacuum-packed beer brewing hops show the Alpha Acid content.

 Hops are the tiny cone-shaped flower heads of the Humulus lupulus plant, which provide both bitterness (IBUs) and a wide variety of flavours to an extensive range of beer styles.